tobyhodges/building-communities/blogpost-AK.md

 #### lack of funding & recognition.

 - Important point I found interesting:
-    * both (toby) EMBL and (tobias) DLR had not realised how far ahead they were in the areas they were leading.
+    * both EMBL Bio-IT and DLR had not realised how far ahead they were in the areas they were leading.

 Tobias just saw it as part of his job and assumed everyone did the same.